ywangd/peek/docs/usage.rst

 Connection and Session
 ----------------------

-In one Peek session, we can have multiple connections to one or more Elasticsearch clusters.
+In a single Peek session, we can have multiple connections to one or more Elasticsearch clusters.
-Connections can be added or removed for a session.
-A connection is created by specify at least ``hosts`` of the cluster.
+Connections can be added or removed for a session on the fly.
+A connection is created by specify at least the ``hosts`` of the cluster.
 For secured cluster, relevant credentials are required as well.
 Note by default, connection creation is purely local and does **not** automatically test the connection.
 In another word, even if the remote host is down or the credentials are wrong, a connection will still be created successfully.
 This behaviour is default because Peek always